A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 Summary and Conclusion

 If you find a house that costs more than your mortgage pre-approval amount, you can certainly make an offer to buy it.
-Just keep in mind that the lender could limit you to the specific amount they pre-approved you for at the onset.
+Just keep in mind that the lender could limit you to the specific amount they pre-approved you for initially.

 Brandon Cornett